State and Local Policy Database

 Requirements for State and Utility Support of Low-Income Energy Efficiency Programs

-Through a contested case process, utilities which are eligible to receive an incentive payment based on performance, have low income program goals.
+Through a contested case process, utilities that are eligible to receive an incentive payment based on performance have low-income program goals.
 Some are based on lifetime savings and some are based on increased spending.
 DTE Energy and Consumers Energy also have a separate metric that assesses additional multi-family housing upgrades.

 Cost-Effectiveness Rules for Low-Income Energy Efficiency Programs